d-markey/squadron/README.md

   @override
   void set(dynamic key, dynamic value, {Duration? timeToLive}) {
-    // cache the value with the specified key
+    // cache the value with the specified key and TTL }
-  }

   @override